silvercrypto888/platinum_ecosystem/README.md

 ## Dipping Your Toe Into Building on X1

 X1 is an SVM (Solana Virtual Machine) compatible blockchain, which means that devs can use the Solana CLI to build on X1.
-To get started wih the CLI:
+To get started with the CLI:

 1. [Install the Solana CLI](https://docs.solanalabs.com/cli/install) using instructions for your OS.
 2. Verify installation: Start Command Prompt (or Linux bash) and type `solana --version`.